cmu-sei/pharos/share/prolog/oorules/README.md

 Pharos build or install directory:

 ```
-./share/prolog/oorules/oodebugrun-swipl ooprog-facts.pl >ooprog.log
+./share/prolog/oorules/oodebugrun ooprog-facts.pl >ooprog.log
 ```

-If the `oodebugrun-swipl` script is missing, make sure that you [installed SWI Prolog and that Pharos found it at build time](../../../INSTALL.md#swi-prolog-optional).
+If the `oodebugrun` script is missing, make sure that you [installed SWI Prolog and that Pharos found it at build time](../../../INSTALL.md#swi-prolog-optional).

 This command runs the Prolog analysis phase in SWI Prolog.
 Additionally,